 The natural comparison is Zoom or Google Meet — general meeting platforms — CrankWheel's edge is zero-friction, no-download instant sharing for live sales, not full conferencing.
 Decide by which one fits the job above, not by the louder brand.

-My ex-banker filter is simple: does CrankWheel remove a real cost — time, errors, missed revenue — bigger than what it charges?
+The ex-banker filter — the same yardstick on every review (how we review): My ex-banker filter is simple: does CrankWheel remove a real cost — time, errors, missed revenue — bigger than what it charges?
 If the job above is genuinely yours, it's worth a look.
 We never publish fake or “exclusive” prices, so always confirm the current plan on their site.

 Skip it if you need full video conferencing, webinars or team collaboration (Zoom/Meet fit better), or your call volume stays under the free tier.
 Buying a tool to fix a problem you don't have yet just adds cost and another login to manage.